 AI project: Audio Classification Equipment

 Towards the end of 2019, we made the decision to invest in an internal Artificial Intelligence (AI) R&D project, exploring, training, and developing our skills around neural networking and deep learning.
+Our project work was also backed by funding from AeroSpace Cornwall.

 AI has been (and continues to be) an area that we’ve wanted to do more exploration around.
 Various types of AI are increasingly used in a variety of settings and environments, but its application in embedded systems offers plenty of opportunity for exploration.